-In teaching since 1991, I have worked in a variety of teaching and training roles in the UK and abroad, notably in Europe and the Middle East.
+In education since 1991, I have worked in a variety of teaching and training roles in the UK and abroad, notably in Europe and the Middle East.
 Having occupied teaching posts in Further Education, higher education and private sector training and consultancy, my research interests currently draw on this experience and range from pedagogy and creativity in education settings to applications of aspects of continental philosophy to education theory and practice.
 My teaching responsibilities currently focus on supervision (PhD, EdD, Masters by Research), research development, and teacher education.

 Research and knowledge exchange